Explosive found on playground at Montana elementary school

 Students at a Montana elementary school were evacuated after an explosive was found on its playground Tuesday morning.

-The improvised explosive device was discovered at Rossiter Elementary School in Helena, and has since been "detonated," the Lewis and Clark County sheriff's office said in a statement on Facebook.
-No one was hurt.
+The improvised explosive device was discovered at Rossiter Elementary School in Helena.
+Lewis and Clark County Sheriff Leo Dutton said at a news conference Tuesday afternoon that the device had been detonated by the time someone at the school discovered it just before 8:30 a.m.

-"Rossiter students are being evacuated and the path for children to evacuate has been cleared," authorities said.
+"Rossiter students are being evacuated and the path for children to evacuate has been cleared," the sheriff's office said in a statement earlier.

-The state Highway Patrol, the Federal Bureau of Investigation, and the Bureau of Alcohol, Tobacco, Firearms and Explosives were assisting in the investigation.
+The state Highway Patrol, the FBI, and the Bureau of Alcohol, Tobacco, Firearms and Explosives were assisting in the investigation.